Yo scale

-The yo scale is a pentatonic scale used in much Japanese music including gagaku and shomyo.
-It is similar to the Dorian, but does not contain minor notes.
-The yo scale is used specifically in folk songs and early popular songs and is contrasted with the in scale which does contain minor notes.
+The yo scale is a pentatonic scale used in much Japanese music including gagaku and shōmyō.
+It is similar to the Western dorian mode, but does not contain all notes.
+The yo scale is used specifically in folk songs and early popular songs and is contrasted with the in scale.
 The in scale is described as more 'dark' while the yo scale is described as 'bright' sounding.

 It is defined by ascending intervals of two, three, two, two, and three semitones.
 An example yo scale, expressed in western pitch names, is: D - E - G - A - B. This is illustrated below.

 The Ryūkyū scale appears to be derived from the yo scale with pitches raised.